Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Introduction

-In \cite{Horwood2008} the canonical separable coordinates and their associated webs are found by a purely geometric method which involves the systematic integration of the Killing tensor equations together with the flatness condition in a general orthogonal coordinate system.
-The transformation to pseudo-Cartesian coordinates is then obtained by the method described in \cite{Horwood2009}.
+In \cite{Horwood2008a} the canonical separable coordinates and their associated webs are found by a purely geometric method which involves the systematic integration of the Killing tensor equations together with the flatness condition in a general orthogonal coordinate system.
+The transformation to pseudo-Cartesian coordinates is then obtained by the method described in \cite{Horwood2007}.
 The components of these tensors with respect to pseudo-Cartesian coordinates are obtained from the components in canonical separable coordinates by applying the tensor transformation law.
 This procedure defines the Killing tensor in question on a coordinate patch of $\mathbb{E}^3_1$.
 Because the components of the general Killing tensor are polynomial functions in pseudo-Cartesian coordinates, the Killing tensor is defined on all of $\mathbb{E}^3_1$ by analytic continuation.
 The separable webs are finally obtained as the integral curves of the eigenvector fields of the Killing tensor.
-Using this procedure Horwood and McLenaghan \cite{Horwood2008} found thirty-nine orthogonally separable webs and fifty-eight inequivalent metrics in adapted coordinate systems which permit orthogonal separation of variables for the associated Hamilton-Jacobi equation and Klein-Gordon equations.
-In a subsequent paper Horwood, McLenaghan and Smirnov \cite{Horwood2009} classify the separable webs of $\mathbb{E}^3_1$ by sets of functions of the coefficients of the characteristic Killing tensors which are invariant under the action of the isometry group $E(2,1)$ of $\mathbb{E}^3_1$.
+Using this procedure Horwood and McLenaghan \cite{Horwood2008b} found thirty-nine orthogonally separable webs and fifty-eight inequivalent metrics in adapted coordinate systems which permit orthogonal separation of variables for the associated Hamilton--Jacobi equation and Klein--Gordon equations.
+In a subsequent paper Horwood, McLenaghan and Smirnov \cite{Horwood2009} employ the {\em invariant theory of Killing tensors} \cite{Cochran2011,Cochran2017,Horwood2008b, McLenaghan2002,McLenaghan2004,Smirnov2004} to classify the separable webs of $\mathbb{E}^3_1$ by sets of functions of the coefficients of the characteristic Killing tensors which are invariant under the action of the isometry group $E(2,1)$ of $\mathbb{E}^3_1$.

-The use of the Rajaratnam et al. theory to solve this problem has a number of advantages: \begin{enumerate} \item It gives directly the coordinate transformation between the separable coordinates and pseudo-Cartesian coordinates \item It gives directly the expression for the metric tensor in the separable coordinates \item It gives a partially invariant characterization of the separable webs under the appropriate equivalence relation (see section \ref{sec2}) \item It provides a more compact treatment compared to the other methods described above \end{enumerate}
+The use of the Rajaratnam et al.\ \cite{Rajaratnam2014b,Rajaratnam2014a} theory to solve this problem has a number of advantages: \begin{enumerate}\itemsep=0pt \item It gives directly the coordinate transformation between the separable coordinates and pseudo-Cartesian coordinates. \item It gives directly the expression for the metric tensor in the separable coordinates. \item It gives a partially invariant characterization of the separable webs under the appropriate equivalence relation (see Section~\ref{sec2}). \item It provides an apparently more compact treatment compared to the other methods described above. \end{enumerate}